Learn more about accessing the trail from one of the nearly 50 trailheads along the Ohio & Erie Canal Towpath Trail.

 City of Cleveland — Towpath Fast Facts

-At Harvard Road, just east of Jennings, is the northernmost Towpath Trailhead.
-It’s here where your Towpath travels can truly begin.
-Set off on an 84 mile journey south, starting in the Cleveland Metroparks’ Ohio & Erie Canal Reservation right on into the heart of the Cuyahoga Valley National Park.
-(The transition takes place at Rockside Road.)
+The Cleveland Metroparks manage the Towpath Trail throughout Cuyahoga County.
+The Cleveland Metropark's Ohio & Erie Canal Reservation is home to the northernmost remaining watered section of the canal which runs alongside the Towpath Trail.
 Two iconic cable-style bridges punctuate this 10-foot wide asphalt portion of the trail, which makes crossing busy Warner and Granger roads a safer — and leg-stretching! — experience.

 Cleveland Metroparks — Towpath Fast Facts

 Only in the National Park, the Towpath Trail is accessible 24-hours-a-day, providing unique opportunities to see nocturnal wildlife and get a workout in no matter what your schedule.
 (Note: Helmet lights required at night, as the trail is not lit.)

 Be sure to stop at the Canal Exploration Center at Lock 38 along the America's Byway to learn about 12,000 years of local history and check out a lock that’s been restored to its 1905 condition.
 Take in the sights and sounds of nature as you head further south into Pinery Narrows — a gorgeous, 2.7-mile stretch of trail south of historic Frazee House — as the Trail swings deeper into parklands.
 Continue on to Boston, one of Summit County’s oldest settlements, where you can take a hike over to the magnificent, 63-foot Brandywine Falls, located just about a mile west of the Towpath Trail, before continuing on to the charming village of Peninsula — where hungry hikers and bikers can grab a bite at Winking Lizard Tavern and Fisher’s Café & Pub.